-Driving improvement in chemical inputs for material supply chains through the BLC Chem-MAP MRSL Assessment Programme.
+Driving improvement in chemical inputs for material supply chains through the Eurofins | Chem-MAP® Programme.

-What is Chem-MAP?
+What is Eurofins | Chem-MAP®?

 Whilst chemicals play an enormous role in our everyday lives, the desire to reduce the exposure to humans and the environment to hazardous and toxic chemistry is ever growing.
 As a result, the of chemicals in manufacturing processes for consumer products are being increasingly scrutinised and brands and retailers are requiring better chemical inputs to be used upstream to ensure responsible chemical footprints for the products sold.

 This is never more relevant than in the footwear and apparel supply chains with programmes such as ZDHC (Zero Discharge of Hazardous Chemistry) which has value chain alignment and commitment to widespread implementation of sustainable chemistry and best practice within the textile, leather and footwear industries.
 Such goals are likely to grow in ambition to reach other complex and chemical intensive supply chains.

 Brands and Retailers are increasingly aware of the risks posed by upstream chemical use.
 This puts additional scrutiny on the chemical companies and their own supply chains.